lukaselflein/charge_optimization_folderstructure/Readme.md

 <img src="./.pictures/folder_hierarchy.png" width="400px">

 ### Content
+`Readme.md`: The Readme you are reading right now.
-`bin`: Bash and python scripts for fitting, conversion, extracting, and visualization `simulation_template`: The full template simulation folder structure.
+`bin`: Bash and python scripts for fitting, conversion, extracting, and visualization.
+`preprocessing.sh`: BASH Commands for preprocessing the input up to and including the DFT calculations.
+`postprocessing.sh`: BASH commands to extract densities, calculate and visualize charges.
+`.pictures`: Pictures for the Readme.
+`.simulation_template`: The full template simulation folder structure.

 ### Usage
 Copy the `simulation_template` folder structure, and rename to a specific simulation name, e.g. `simulation-1.0-a`.